alanng10/class-lang/Docue/Article/Word/a.md

 Word "stack" has meaning that is put on top of.

+Word "push" has meaning that is put at end.

+Word "pop" has meaning that is remove at end.

+Word "top" has meaning that is stack end.

 Word "queue" has meaning that is put at after back.

 Word "tree" has meaning that is tree structured.